Green superfood powder drinks are on the rise.

 Additionally, chlorophyll is seen to boost recovery from injury from infection to keep your immune system going strong and dramatically cut down on sick days (19).

+Alfalfa in green powders can help heal your digestive tract.
 Alfalfa, the grass not the Little Rascal, is an excellent addition to a green powder supplement.

 Not only is alfalfa a nutritional powerhouse just as wheatgrass, spirulina, and chlorella, but also alfalfa has been used successfully to treat upset stomachs anecdotally.